 - T.1.
 To Underregistration and to Overregistration.
-The tolerances hereinafter prescribed shall be applied to errors of under registration and errors of overregistration. - T.2.
+The tolerances hereinafter prescribed shall be applied to errors of underregistration and errors of overregistration. - T.2.
 Tolerance Values.
 Maintenance and acceptance tolerances shall be as shown in Table T.2.
 Acceptance and Maintenance Tolerances for Grain Moisture Meters.
 Tolerances are expressed as a fraction of the percent moisture content of the official grain sample, together with a minimum tolerance.

 Table T.2.
-Acceptance and Maintenance Tolerances for Grain Moisture Meters Type of Grain or Seed Tolerance Minimum Tolerance Corn, oats, rice, sorghum, 0.05 of the percent 0.8 % sunflower moisture content in moisture content All other cereal grains 0.04 of the percent 0.7 % and oil seeds moisture content in moisture content
+Acceptance and Maintenance Tolerances for Grain Moisture Meters Type of Grain or Seed Tolerance Minimum Tolerance Corn, oats, rice, sorghum, sunflower 0.05 of the percent moisture content 0.8 % in moisture content All other cereal grains and oil seeds 0.04 of the percent moisture content 0.7 % in moisture content